Most of the Photos on this page with grateful thanks to Anna Rose Heaton Photography.

 - was married in the parish

-If you cannot demonstrate any of the above connections, you could create one, simply by attending your chosen church’s usual services at least once a month for six consecutive months.
+If you cannot demonstrate any of the above connections, you could create one, simply by attending St Chad’s usual services at least once a month for six consecutive months.
 If you decide to do this, leave enough time after your attendance for the banns to be read before your wedding too – about another two months should be enough.

 Please contact us well in advance to discuss the options open to you.